hasanisaeed/hasanisaeed/README.md

 - **If you ever install Ubuntu**, there will come a day when you finally **decide to remove it!**
 - **Not using chatbots these days [LLMs]?** That's like _sticking to an abacus_ when _calculators_ are readily available.
 Seriously!

----
-This list will be updated… stay tuned! 🔄